ikhvorost/DLog/README.md

 ### Net

-`Net` sends log messages to command line tool `NetConsole` than can be run on your machine as a service.
-The console is provided as executable in DLog package and to run it just call `swift run` command inside the the package folder and `NetConsole` start listening for incoming messages:
+`Net` is a target output that sends log messages to `NetConsole` service that can be run from a command line on your machine.
+The console is provided as executable with DLog package and to run it just call `swift run` command inside the the package's folder and it starts listening for incoming messages:

 ``` shell
 $ swift run